Analysis | Trump’s legal team lights a fuse beneath its remaining credibility

 Giuliani described it as “a case that we dismissed today because that case was attempting to get the Wayne County Board of Supervisors to decertify [its election results].
 Well, they did.
 They decertified.”

 In fact, Wayne County has not decertified its results.
 Two Republican canvassers initially voted not to certify on Tuesday night but then voted to do so, making the vote unanimous.
-The next day, after one of the Republican canvassers spoke to President Trump, they moved to rescind those votes, but as The Post has reported, that has no legal bearing since the certification has already been sent to the state.
+The next day, after at least one of the Republican canvassers spoke to President Trump, they moved to rescind those votes, but as The Post has reported, that has no legal bearing since the certification has already been sent to the state.

 Some of the wildest claims came after Giuliani was finished with his opening remarks, when Trump attorney Sidney Powell stepped forward to offer an exponentially more conspiratorial argument — that this was actually some kind of communist plot.